Statusnone420/PR-Dashboard/PLAN.md

   - repo full name
   - labels
 - [ ] Make feedback recording idempotent before wiring it into store actions.
+- [ ] Store per-canonical-issue/action event markers as the durable source of truth.
-- [ ] Prefer deriving aggregate feedback from durable state.
-If storing events, store per-canonical-issue/action markers and recompute aggregate counters from those markers.
+- [ ] Recompute aggregate totals and buckets from event markers.
+- [ ] Do not directly mutate aggregate counters as durable state.
 - [ ] Add tests for feedback storage normalization.
 - [ ] Add tests that saving to board increments feedback once.
 - [ ] Add tests that saving an already-saved issue does not double-count feedback.